UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

    cell.
 Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
 4. Leave the raw data raw - don't change it!
-5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
-This ensures that anyone can use the data, and is required by most data repositories.
+5. Export the cleaned data to a text-based format like CSV (comma-separated values) format. you will always be able to import and export CSV's to databases and other analytical software (MW Excel, gSheets, etc.) This ensures that anyone can use the data, and is required by most data repositories.